What is a SCITT programme?

 PGCE stands for a Postgraduate or Professional Certificate in Education.

-By successfully training with Pimlico-London SCITT you would gain both a PGCE qualification as well as Qualified Teacher Status (QTS).
+By successfully training with Future Training you would gain both a PGCE qualification as well as Qualified Teacher Status (QTS).

 What are the funding options available?

-Many trainees will be eligible for a tax-free bursary paid for by the National College of Teaching and Leadership (NCTL).
+Many trainees will be eligible for a tax-free bursary paid for through the Department for Education.
 More information can be found here.

 You don’t need to apply for a bursary – if you are enrolled on a non-salaried postgraduate course and meet the eligibility criteria, you will begin receiving payments automatically by your chosen teacher training provider.
 You will receive more information on the arrangements and how this is distributed prior to the start of your course.